Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

 - As a prospective new member you want to find out about the gym, it's classes and pricing.
 You can see all information as you scroll down the page or can use the nav links in the header to jump to the relevant section of interest.

 - As a prospective new member you want to ask a general question not answered by the sites content.
-Jump to the Contact form and type your message without creating an email for you personal account.
+Jump to the Contact form and type your message without creating an email from your personal account.

 **Existing Members**

 - As an existing member I want to book a class.
-I find the booking link easily from the Nav bar and book in to the class
+I find the booking link easily from the Nav bar and book in to the class.

 - As an existing member I want to follow the gyms social feeds.
-I can link to them from the Nav bar
+I can link to them from the Nav bar and follow the feeds I wish.

 ### Wireframe